Your Guide To Improving Inventory Accuracy In 2024

 5. Theft or Loss of Items

-Inventory shrinkage due to theft or loss can significantly impact inventory accuracy, and this can occur both internally and externally.
+Inventory shrinkage due to theft or loss can significantly impact inventory accuracy, which can occur internally and externally.
 The theft of high-value items or the misplacement of products during handling can distort inventory levels.

 Example: